zuixjs/cdnjs/README.md

 We will host any version of any library, subject to popularity and licence permissions.

-__Libraries must have notable popularity: 100 stars or watchers on GitHub is a good example, but as long as reasonably popularity can be demonstrated the library will be added.__
+__Libraries must have notable popularity: 100 stars or watchers on GitHub is a good example, but as long as reasonable popularity can be demonstrated the library will be added.__

 Evidence of popularity should be included in your pull request if the GitHub project doesn't indicate this already.